-Under federal law, we need to make our air cleaner than it is today while accomodating an estimated 50 percent growth in population over the next two decades.
+Under federal law, we need to make our air cleaner than it is today while accommodating an estimated 50% growth in population over the next two decades.

-That’s roughly a million new people – and their cars.
+That’s roughly a million new people in the Sacramento region – and their cars.

-In a region where 70 percent or more of air pollution already comes from mobile sources, we could pay a terrible price if our patterns of development force us to rely on cars to get around.
+In a region where 70% or more of air pollution already comes from mobile sources, we could pay a terrible price if our patterns of development force us to rely on cars to get around.